Keep reading to find out everything you need to know!

-By the 1770s, at least three different chemists were trying to solve the mystery of this unknown gas:
+By the 1770s, at least three different chemists were trying to solve the mystery of this unknown gas.

 We already learned that all living things on Earth use oxygen to breathe, but oxygen has many other uses too.

-Oxygen tanks help people with breathing problems live and breathe.
+Oxygen tanks help people with breathing problems to live and breathe.
 They also help astronauts walk in space and scuba divers swim to the bottom of the ocean.

--Although the gas form of oxygen is clear and colorless, it becomes light blue as a liquid.
+Although the gas form of oxygen is clear and colorless, it becomes light blue as a liquid.
 Liquid oxygen is also very, very cold.

--If we didn’t have plants, we wouldn’t have very much oxygen.
+If we didn’t have plants, we wouldn’t have very much oxygen.
 This is one reason it’s important to keep our planet healthy, along with the plants that grow on it.

--Oxygen is mostly good for our bodies, but too much oxygen can be very bad.
+Oxygen is mostly good for our bodies, but too much oxygen can be very bad.
 When there is too much oxygen in the blood, a condition called “the bends” happens.

--Too much oxygen can also make a fire grow big and out of control, or it can even cause explosions.
+Too much oxygen can also make a fire grow big and out of control, or it can even cause explosions.

--A long time ago, there was even more oxygen on planet Earth than there is today.
+A long time ago, there was even more oxygen on planet Earth than there is today.
 What was the effect of all this extra oxygen?
-Some insects back then were giant.
-Dragonflies were the size of hawks!
-Cockroaches were as big as pet cats!
-Sounds like a scary movie, doesn’t it?
+Some insects back then were giants.
+Dragonflies were the size of hawks and cockroaches were as big as pet cats!

--Oxygen dissolves faster in cool water than it does in warm water.
+Oxygen dissolves faster in cool water than it does in warm water.

 Now you’re an oxygen expert!
-Oxygen is in more than just the air we breathe: it’s in the ocean, the Sun, dirt, rocks, plastic, cars, airplanes, and more.
+Oxygen is in more than just the air we breathe: it’s in the ocean, the sun, dirt, rocks, plastic, cars, airplanes, and more.